MicrosoftDocs/SupportArticles-docs/support/windows/win32/parent-window-focused-child-modal-window-shown.md

 If an application is made by using [Windows Forms .NET](/dotnet/desktop/winforms/overview) or [WPF .NET](/dotnet/desktop/wpf/overview), when a user selects the parent window from the preview windows on the taskbar, the parent window can get focused, even if it's showing a child modal window on the top level of the screen.

-Suppose a parent and child window is created by using the [System.Windows.Forms.Form.ShowDialog](/dotnet/api/system.windows.forms.form.showdialog) or the [System.Windows.Window.ShowDialog](/dotnet/api/system.windows.window.showdialog) method, as shown below.
+Suppose a parent and child window are created by using the [System.Windows.Forms.Form.ShowDialog](/dotnet/api/system.windows.forms.form.showdialog) or the [System.Windows.Window.ShowDialog](/dotnet/api/system.windows.window.showdialog) method, as shown below.
 Usually, the parent window doesn’t get focused even if the user selects it while the child modal window is shown.

 :::image type="content" source="media/parent-window-focused-child-modal-window-shown/child-window-shown.png" alt-text="Screenshot of the child window that is shown.":::